web-token/jwt-doc/the-easy-way/easy.md

 ### JWE Creation And Decryption

-The JWE creation and loading is very similar to the JWS process as they use common methds.
+The JWE creation and loading is very similar to the JWS process as they use common methods.
 In the following example, we will create an encrypted token \(JWE\) with a set of standard and custom claims and headers.

 ```php
 use Jose\Component\Core\JWK;